 Mix well with a big spoon.
 The mixture will be very wet and soupy and that is what you want.

-Pour it all into a large baking pan.
+Pour it all into a large baking dish.
 This is a large flat French cookware piece.

 Then add pieces of cooked chicken, again optional, but I love it best with chicken added.
 You won’t need any more than 1 chicken breast or even dark meat chicken, cut up and added.
 Press it down into the dressing.